 EQUESTRIAN... if John Wayne could do it so can you!
-Ireland....the Land of the Horse.... caters for leisurely hackers; cross country show jumpers as well as those who simply want to ride high in the hills above the Atlantic waves.
+Ireland....the Land of the Horse.... caters for leisurely hackers; cross country show jumpers as well as those who simply want to ride high the Atlantic waves.

-NATURE AND WILDLIFE... experience a myriad of colours all in one day; smell the salty Atlantic landscape after sun and rain; discover flowers amidst the crevices of the limestone plateaux; spot a Golden Eagle along the North Western seaboard; hoops of dolphins off Loop Head or the black hump of a whale in West Cork.
+NATURE AND WILDLIFE... experience a myriad of colours all in one day; smell the salty Atlantic landscape after sun and rain; discover spurts of flowers amidst limestone plateaux; spot a Golden Eagle along the North Western seaboard; hoops of dolphins off Loop Head or the black hump of a whale in West Cork.